 - Extreme tooth sensitivity to hot or cold.

 An infected tooth can make eating, sleeping, and even working difficult for anyone.
-Our dental team can help you eliminate your toothache quickly.
+Our dentist and dental team can help you eliminate your toothache quickly.

 How Much Is a Root Canal?
 How Much Does a Root Canal Cost?